airjairj/FalMenu/README.md

 # FalMenu
 A simple customizable mod menu for any game.

+## Version 0.1
+- Only 1 variable can be edited for the moment

 ## Instructions
 1) Open CheatEngine
 2) Find an address for a target variable